VitoMorlino/dotfiles/emacs/.emacs.d/README_how-to-config.txt

 After testing the generated code, if it is something you want to keep for the future, move the automatically generated code to custom-config.org (in an attempt to keep the auto-generated file as empty as possible)

-Note: If code already exists with the changed variables (within customize-auto-generated.el), the existing code will be updated instead of the code being added to the bottom of the file.
+Note: If code already exists for the changed variables (within customize-auto-generated.el), the existing code will be updated instead of the code being added to the bottom of the file.